astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

 ## Domain Failover

-During the develompment phase, we will setup a Route 53 DNS failover method.
+During the development phase, we will set up a Route 53 DNS failover method.
 This will route the access to a static website in the event that the Cruddur app is unavailable due to maintenance.
 To access the website through HTTPS, we first need to set up an S3 static website, after which we will create a CloudFormation distribution with the S3 static website's origin.
 Finally, we will Update the Route 53 hosted zone and edit the primary A record to failover after evaluating target health, create a new A record using the same record name pointing to the CloudFront Distribution domain name, and routing as secondary failover.

-Next we will monitor the web traffic by enabling CloudFront logging to S3 bucket and reduce log files count by invoking lambda function once a new log file is created.
-Finally we will query the logs using AWS Athena.
+Next, we will monitor the web traffic by enabling CloudFront logging to the S3 bucket and reduce the log files count by invoking the lambda function once a new log file is created.
+Finally, we will query the logs using AWS Athena.

 ![domain-failover](https://github.com/astroveny/aws-bootcamp-cruddur-2023/assets/91587569/b87776e3-55d3-4575-a173-34323b492c83)